| |

 This focaccia recipe is what I make when I want something comforting but a little fancy, without being hard.
 You don’t need a stand mixer.
 You don’t need to be a bread person.
 You just need to stir, let it rise, and let the oven do the rest.
 Bonus points if you eat it while it’s still warm and drizzle on extra maple syrup.

-This post may contain affiliate links, please read our privacy policy for details.
+This post may contain an affiliate link.
+Please read our privacy policy for details.

 Use a well-oiled pan: This is what gives you those crispy, golden edges.
 Don’t skimp—this isn’t the time to be shy with oil.
 Using oil generously is crucial for the best focaccia recipe.

-Don’t skip the second rise: That extra 45 minutes makes a huge difference in texture—skip it and you’ll lose that light, airy crumb.
+Don’t skip the second rise: That extra 45 minutes makes a huge difference in texture—skip it, and you’ll lose that light, airy crumb.

-Double the drizzle: A light drizzle of maple syrup before baking gives shine and flavor, but the second drizzle afterward makes it feel truly special.
+Double the drizzle: A drizzle of maple syrup before baking gives shine and flavor, but the second drizzle afterward makes it feel truly special.
 Enhance your focaccia with extra syrup for the best recipe.

-Serve warm: It’s best the day it’s baked while the chocolate is still soft and the edges are crispy.
+Serve warm: It’s best the day it’s baked, while the chocolate is still soft and the edges are crispy.
 If you’re eating it later, pop it in the oven or toaster oven for a few minutes to bring it back.
 For an excellent meal, try serving a slice of this focaccia recipe while still warm.

-Ingredient Swaps: Are you out of all-purpose flour? ?
+Ingredient Swaps: Are you out of all-purpose flour?
 Use bread flour for more chew, or sub a 1:1 gluten-free flour blend if needed.
-No cacao powder on hand? ?
+No cacao powder on hand?
 Unsweetened cocoa powder works just as well—Dutch-processed is fine here too.
-Out of olive oil? ?
+Out of olive oil?
 Avocado oil or even melted butter will give you a similar richness.
-Used all of your maple syrup? ?
+Used all of your maple syrup?
 Honey, agave, or a quick brown sugar syrup can stand in.
-No dark chocolate chunks ?
+No dark chocolate chunks?
 Chocolate chips or chopped bars are great—just use what you love to snack on.

 Room Temp: Best fresh, but can be stored in an airtight container for 1–2 days.